bGZo/soul/pages/thought.md

         - Process of elimination – Logical method to identify an entity of interest among several ones by excluding all other entities
         - Systems thinking – Examining complex systems as a whole
           - Critical systems thinking
         - Problem-solving strategy – steps one would use to find the problem(s) that are in the way to getting to one’s own goal.
 Some would refer to this as the ‘problem-solving cycle’ (Bransford & Stein, 1993).
-In this cycle one will recognize the problem, define the problem, develop a strategy to fix the problem, organize the knowledge of the problem cycle, figure-out the resources at the user's disposal, monitor one's progress, and evaluate the solution for accuracy.
+In this cycle one will recognize the problem, mark::  the problem, develop a strategy to fix the problem, organize the knowledge of the problem cycle, figure-out the resources at the user's disposal, monitor one's progress, and evaluate the solution for accuracy.
           - Abstraction – Process of generalisation – solving the problem in a model of the system before applying it to the real system
           - Analogy – Cognitive process of transferring information or meaning from a particular subject to another – using a solution that solves an analogous problem
           - Brainstorming – Group creativity technique – (especially among groups of people) suggesting a large number of solutions or ideas and combining and developing them until an optimum solution is found